jomjol/AI-on-the-edge-device-docs/docs/Installation.md

 ### Power supply
 For power supply a 5V source is needed.
 Most easily this can be done via a USB power supply.
 The power supply should support minimum 500mA.
 For buffering current peaks some users reported to use a large electrolytic capacitor like a 2200uF between ground and VCC.

+!!!
+Warning
-**:bangbang: Attention:** in several internet forums there are problems reported, in case the ESP32-CAM is only supplied with 3.3V.
+    In several internet forums there are problems reported, in case the ESP32-CAM is only supplied with 3.3V.

 ### Housing
 A small 3D-printable example for a very small case can be found in Thingiverse here: [https://www.thingiverse.com/thing:4571627](https://www.thingiverse.com/thing:4571627)